-Area Assembly: A meeting of GSRs, DCMs, Officers, Committee Chairs, Past Delegates and any member of Alcoholics Anonymous to discuss Area affairs and, every other year, to elect an Alternate Delegate and Area Officers.
+Area Assembly: A meeting of GSR's, DCM's, Officers, Committee Chairs, Past Delegates, an any member of Alcoholics Anonymous to discuss Area affairs and, every other year, to elect an Alternate Delegate and Area Officers.
 Area 55 meets monthly, usually on the third Sunday of the month.
 Please refer to the Area schedule for dates and location.